Wildfire costs in Montana hit $10 million

-Costs of fighting wildfires in Montana have hit $10 million for the state following a flurry of blazes in early September.
+Costs of fighting wildfires in Montana have hit $10 million for the state after a flurry of blazes in early September.

 That's still well within the $101.5 million in Montana's capped-out fire fund, but a stark turnaround from what had been a mellow fire season through August.